IgorMuzyka/phase/README.md

     Phase(
         name: "xcode", // a phase to easily generate and inject phases in freshly made xcode project
         script: "swift run package-config;swift package generate-xcodeproj;swift run phase install --verbose",
-        targets: [] // wont be installed on other targets, can be triggered via bash as "swift run phase run xcode" ),
+        targets: [] // wont be installed on any targets, can be triggered via bash as "swift run phase run xcode" ),
 ]).write()
 #endif